root-project/root/README/ReleaseNotes/v630/index.md

 ## RooFit Libraries

+### Changes in RooFormulaVar and RooGenericPdf

+The TFormula-based RooFit classes `RooFormulaVar` and `RooGenericPdf` change a bit their behavior to be more consistent:

+1. No matter which variables you pass to the constructor, only the variables that the formula depends on are registered as value servers.
+2. Similarly, the `dependents()` method of RooFormulaVar and RooGenericPdf will only return the list of actual value servers.

 ### Removal of the RooGenFunction and RooMultiGenFunction classes

 The `RooGenFunction` was only a lightweight adaptor that exports a RooAbsReal as a `ROOT::Math::IGenFunction`.